5 Easy Steps to Build a WordPress Website

 Next up are plugins.

-Installing plugins is optional, so you can always skip this step if you want.
+Installing plugins is optional, so you can always skip this part if you want.

 Step 5: Add Relevant Content to Your Website

-To add a new page, you’ll have to go to Pages on your admin dashboard and then select Add New.
+To add a new page, go to Pages on your admin dashboard and then select Add New.

-Posts are your chronological entries commonly added to your Blog section or the homepage.
+Posts are chronological entries commonly added to your Blog section and sometimes displayed on the homepage, depending on your setup.
 To add a new post, click on Posts on the dashboard, followed by Add New.

 • Homepage